 9. Improve Customer Service Using Social Media

-The majority of Nigerian consumers expect businesses to solve customer service related issues via social media.
-And most of the consumers’ rate the customer’s service experience of a brand through this medium.
+The majority of Nigerian consumers expect businesses to solve customer service-related issues via social media.
+And most consumers rate the customer’s service experience of a brand through this medium.

-Also, you should take this fact to your business advantage and improve customer service by deploying social media as the modern means of communication.
+Also, you should take this fact to your business advantage and improve customer service by deploying social media as a modern means of communication.

 That way, you can always make yourself or Hire a Social Media Manager to be available to the customers and answer their questions in a more casual, informal, and timely manner.

-It will help you to strengthen the relationships with your customers, position you ahead of your competition, and earn the golden etiquette of a highly professional business.
+It will help you to strengthen your relationships with your customers, position you ahead of your competition, and earn the golden etiquette of a highly professional business.